sushi-labs/sushiswap/packages/sushi/README.md

     transport: http("https://rpc.com"),
 });

-// desired liquidity providers, set to undefined to have all available liquidity providers for the operating network const lps = [LiquidityProviders.UniswapV2, LiquidityProviders.SushiSwapV3];
+// specify a list liquidity providers const specifiedLiquidityProviders = [LiquidityProviders.UniswapV2, LiquidityProviders.SushiSwapV3];
 const router = await RainDataFetcher.init(
     ChainId.ARBITRUM,
     client,
-    lps,
-);
+    specifiedLiquidityProviders, // do not pass this param to have all available liquidity providers for the operating chain );

 // sync the pools data every 30 secs in the background